 South Cornwall Dog-Friendly Accommodation

 Cornwall is a family-friendly destination and that includes doggies too!
-On our most recent trip to Cornwall, we stayed at The Hayloft, a Woodlays Holidays apartment (another AirBnb); a dog-friendly place to stay in Cornwall.
+On our most recent trip to Cornwall, we stayed at The Hayloft, a Woodlays Holidays apartment (get £34 off your first stay with my AirBnB link); a dog-friendly place to stay in Cornwall.
 The 24-acre land setting makes it ideal to take canine companions out for a well-deserved walk, with an array of wildlife to admire en route.

 We loved the quiet, spacious accommodation and the DVD player with DVDs provided to enjoy a quiet in after our days exploring.
 One night we picked up some takeaway fish n chips from the static caravan site en route to Looe and enjoyed a night watching Face-Off, a film we hadn’t seen it in years!